 Intense redness and/or red flushes on the cheeks (and sometimes on the neck and shoulders) indicates that the body cannot process the ingested alcohol in an efficient manner.
 This flush response (more commonly known as Asian flush) affects more than 50% of East Asians, but you can also have Asian flush if you are not Asian.

 Because one of the most common, and most noticeable, symptoms is a red face, many mistakenly confuse it for a skin condition or skin problem.
 However, a red face from alcohol is far deeper than just at skin-level issue and results from a malfunction in the metabolism of alcohol.

 While often handed down through families from generation to generation, the alcohol red face can happen to those with various skin tones, nationalities and ages.

 Not Everyone Understands How Flushing Holds You Back.
 We Do.

 Rachel from Perth, Australia had this to say about Sunset Alcohol Flush Support: "I used to get drunk after ONE drink and my entire body would turn extremely red.
 It was embarrassing especially at work functions.
 I was skeptical of Sunset but was willing to give it a go.
 It TOTALLY worked.
 I had four drinks last night and I wasn't red at all.
 I've just ordered my second bottle and can't imagine being without it."GET SUNSET TODAY WITH OUR 'FLUSH-FREE' GUARANTEE

-However, there are some products that prevent this extreme blushing, the most effective one being our Sunset pills.
-Not only do our pills stop the reaction and control of the redness, but they are also infused with very potent antioxidants, Vitamin C, and other active ingredients that help in solving the underlying cause of this reaction.
+There are some products that prevent this extreme blushing, our favorite being Sunset.
+Not only do they stop the reaction and control of the redness, but they are also infused with very potent antioxidants, Vitamin C, and other active ingredients that help in solving the underlying cause of the reaction.

 But before we get into details about Sunset, let’s take a look at the main reason why this red flushing reaction occurs in the first place.